 Students can expect to examine recent theories and research concerning the nature of reading and language arts learning with focus on the diverse needs of learners.
 Structured literacy initiatives, such as state and federal programs, that ensure all children learn to read and write successfully will also be examined.
 In the field/clinical work, theory will be put into practice by applying principles of authentic assessment, interpretation of results, planning interest-based and strengths-focused lessons, direct and inductive instruction and ongoing evaluation of progress of learners.
 Students will become skilled in differentiating instruction and using high potency literacy routines during field work with individuals.
-For students pursuing Intervention Specialist Licensure and / or Reading Endorsement, field experience of approximately 25 hours consisting of individual assessment and intervention is required.
+For students pursuing Intervention Specialist Licensure and / or Reading Endorsement, field experience will be with students exhibiting moderate to severe reading difficulties.
+Field experience of approximately 25 hours consisting of individual assessment and intervention is required.
 Prerequisites: Admission to teacher education.
 EDUC 311 required for Early Childhood.
 Every year (fall semester).